Ginger-Science/GingerBioAgent/README.md

 # Instructions

-I was able to get the agent running by taking these steps, in this order:
+I was able to get the BioAgent running by taking these steps, in this order:

 - Clone this repo https://github.com/bio-xyz/BioAgents
 - Setup dependencies https://github.com/bio-xyz/BioAgents/blob/main/SETUP.md